 As mentioned week 35, you’ll be due for your gestational diabetes test, so be sure to book it in if you haven’t already.
 If you’ve recently been diagnosed with gestation diabetes and want to read about how to modify your diet, go here.

 Newborns generally need to eat every two to three hours around the clock, which can be extremely exhausting if you’re breastfeeding.
 It may be worth your while to buy or hire a breast pump this week so that you can express and store your breast milk for situations when you don’t feel comfortable breast feeding in public, or if you need to have a break and let your partner do a feed or two.

 You may find that you leak a little urine when you cough or sneeze.
 This is a normal response to the growing uterus pressing down on your bladder.
-If it worries you, you can always wear a pad to prevent any embarassing situations.
+If it worries you, you can always wear a liner to prevent any embarrassing situations.